The Nest

 What is the Floor-to-Area Ratio (FAR)?

-The Floor-to-Area Ratio refers to the maximum square footage that can be built on a lot relative to the square footage of the lot.
-FAR is calculated by dividing the total floor area of a zoning lot by dividing it by the lot area on the single zoning lot.
+The floor-to-air ratio refers to the maximum square footage that can be built on a lot relative to its square footage.
+FAR is calculated by dividing the total floor area of a zoning lot by the lot area on the single zoning lot.
 For example, a building with 25,000 SqFt on a lot with a lot area of 5,000 SqFt has a FAR of 5 (25,000 SqFt / 5,000 SqFt).
 Permitted FAR varies by zoning district, location, and building use.
 This is how much floor space you have compared to your lot’s area.
 In some districts, people are given less area than in others.

 Air rights are essential for developers, multi-use property owners, townhouses, condo and co-op buyers and sellers, and real estate brokers.
-They are also referred to as Unused Development Rights, Excess Developments, Transferred Development Rights, and Available Development Rights.
+They are also called Unused Development Rights, Excess Developments, Transferred Development Rights, and Available Development Rights.

 Air rights are determined by applying the Zoning Resolution to a zoning lot.